Disability Rights Oregon (DRO) helps people with a disability-related legal issue in Oregon.

 - For general information and referrals about various resources in Oregon, please call 2-1-1 or visit http://www.211.org/

 The content of this website is not legal advice and is for informational purposes only.
 The use of this website does not create any contract or an attorney-client relationship.
 All Disability Rights Oregon attorneys are licensed to practice in Oregon.
 Our principal office is located in Portland, Oregon.
 Our agency’s work is limited to Oregon, and benefits planning services extend to southwest Washington.

 We cannot guarantee the accuracy, completeness, adequacy, timeliness, or relevance of the information on this website.
 Disability Rights Oregon (DRO) is not responsible for the content of any third party comments posted on our site.
 We reserve the right to remove any comments posted.
 We cannot guarantee the accuracy of any other site accessible through a link on our site.

+Your privacy: We do not require any fields but you must provide at least one way to contact you.
 Giving us information is the first step in our intake process.
+This website uses an SSL certificate, which secures information between your web browser and our server.
 The information you share will remain private and confidential.
 However, we advise that you not provide confidential information until DRO has run a conflict check.
 No attorney-client relationship will be formed simply by communicating or supplying information to DRO via email or the website.